phaustin/quantecon-example/book/docs/about_py.md

 Python has become one of the core languages of scientific computing.

-It\'s either the dominant player or a major player in
+It's either the dominant player or a major player in

 -   [machine learning and data science](http://scikit-learn.org/stable/)
 -   [astronomy](http://www.astropy.org/)